 We have found the functionality and ease-of-use of the OSF to be ideally suited for the needs of our students, but many other platforms--including GitHub, Google Drive and DropBox--can be used in a similar way.
 We recommend that students and instructors use whatever tool they find most convenient in their particular circumstances.

-The videos below demonstrate how to clone the TIER template on OSF and how to change the default name and description to something appropriate to the project.
+The videos below demonstrate how to clone the TIER template on OSF and how to change the default name and description to something appropriate for the project.

-Cloning the TIER Protocol 3.0 Template in OSF
+Personalizing a fork of the TIER Protocol 4.0 Template in OSF

 Additional information about working with the OSF platform is available on the OSF website.